 It is used in places where the temperature is too high or higher than 50 ° C to remain on the gypsum plasters wall.

-Composite plaster is prepared by mixing cement, lime, pozzolana and sand in various proportions.
+Composite plasters is prepared by mixing cement, lime, pozzolana and sand in various proportions.

-The plasters are applied on the exterior or internal surfaces in numerous thicknesses in a single or two coats as required.
+The plasters are applied on the exterior or internal surfaces in various thicknesses in a single or two coats as required.

-Special mix plasters are required to provide decorative features to the surface of the walls and for particular functions such as water-proofing, restricted drainage, and so forth.
+Special mix plasters are required to provide decorative features to the surface of the walls and for particular functions such as waterproofing, restricted drainage, etc.

-Plaster is provided as a decorative function where required; it is manufactured from three coats with a thickness of 25 mm.
+Plaster provides a decorative function where required; it is manufactured from three coats with a thickness of 25 mm.

-The first coat, 10 mm thick, is called a scratch coat, the second coat, which is also 10 mm thick, is known as the brown coat.
+The first coat 10 mm thick, is called a scratch coat, the second coat is 10 mm thick known as the brown coat.

-The finishing coat or final coat is 4- 6 mm thick and is known as a white coat.
+The finishing coat or final coat is 4- 6 mm thick known as a white coat.